Not happy with the scarcity of sunlight? You can make the most of it with these Edible Plants that Grow in Shade for your home!

 Botanical Name: Rheum rhabarbarum

-Rhubarb’s tart stalks become the star of pies and jams, balancing sweetness with a tangy twist, offering a delightful contrast among edible plants that grow in shade.
+Rhubarb’s tart stalks become the star of pies and jams, balancing sweetness with a tangy twist, offering a delightful contrast among edible plants that grow in the shade.

 Growing Tip: Support rhubarb growth by avoiding overharvesting in the first year and applying compost to enrich the soil.